Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 ## Hot-reload feature

-Let's run down the tl;dr on the hot-reload feature:
+Let's run down the tl;dr on hot-reload:

 - Light and Dark panels following the VCV Rack mechanism.
 - Hot-reload doesn't make sense for end users of your plugin, so we only add it for developer builds.
-- Hot-reload is initiated manually by:
+- Hot-reload is initiated manually by either:
   - Press F5 when the mouse is over the module.
   - Right-click menu item.
 - Hot-reload affects all modules of the plugin at once.